 Easy Flexibility Breaks the process down, so it’s doable, and allows you to see results you can track over time.

 Some of these exercises are not easy (to say the least!)
-The demonstrators make them look a lot easier than they really is.
-It also takes patience when you may be used to simplicity and familiarity with your regular stretch routine, etc. But trust me, if you stick with it, you will get stronger, and your turn out will increase.
+The demonstrators make them look a lot easier than they really are.
+It also takes patience when you may be used to your regular stretch routine, etc. But trust me, if you stick with it, you will get stronger, and your turn out will increase.
 As a result, you’ll balance with ease, your lines will get cleaner, and above all, you’ll feel lighter, and give off that true ethereal quality of a prima ballerina!

 As Virginia Johnson, former prima ballerina for current artistic director of Dance Theatre of Harlem exclaims- the three fundamentals to ballet technique emphasize: